Tarahumara language: Syntax

 To form a relative clause in Rarámuri, speakers need only place a suffix, [-ame], on the verb of the relative clause in order to achieve grammaticality.
 Relative clauses can come before or after a head, with the difference only being in emphasis.
 Sometimes, heads to which relative clauses refer can be repeated.
 In such instances, the head will occur directly before and directly after the relative clause that belongs to it.
 There also exists a construction that masks itself as a relative clause, but is really a repetition of the subject of the sentence.
 Often, the second repetition of the subject will be amplified or expounded upon in some way.
 This syntactic style is not unique to Rarámuri, but rather, it can be found in many other Uto-Aztecan languages, notably Nawa.

-Mass media in Rarámuri
+Mass media

 Rarámuri language programming is carried by the CDI's radio station XETAR, broadcasting from Guachochi, Chihuahua.